mabnhdev/sonic-nas-manifest/README.md

 ```
 - You may have to log out/in to activate the changes to groups
 - Ensure you have proper permissions to clone source file (SSH keys must be installed)

-Build environment recommendations:
-- Intel multi-core system
-- Ubuntu 16.04 or later (desktop edition with Python installed)
-- 20G of free disk space
-- Bash (most shell commands in the documentation or this page refer to bash commands - we like csh as well)

 > NOTE: You will need to setup your ssh keys with Github [Settings->keys](https://github.com/settings/keys) as we are using git over ssh.